tapeshjoham/Matching-Game/readme.txt

 v-video
 i-image

-relation definition of adminaccount and playeraccount [1]username varchar(20) not null
+relation definition of adminaccount and playeraccount   //don't understand this part [1]username varchar(20) not null
 [2]password varchar(20) not null